aurangzaib048/news-aggregator/README.md

 make migrate-down
 ```

-Running the tests will run the migration
+Running the tests will run the aggregator
 ```
 make test
 ```